-The 32km, 23km and 13km event is open to individual runners and walkers.
+The 32km, 23km and 12km event are open to individual runners and walkers.
 Individual runners may also team up in threes with their combined times added to provide the team result.
 There will prizes for the first three men and women as well as age category winners.
 There is also a prize for the first man and women to reach the Waikawau lookout at 8km and 350m.

 The run is designed as a challenging and varied trail run with a number of distinct stages.